 - Find out more: how to choose a mortgage broker

 Step 2: Prepare documents for your mortgage application

 In order to apply for a mortgage, you'll need to provide:

-Only certain documents will be accepted, and you'll need originals rather than scanned or printed versions (the exception to this is bank statements - printouts of online statements are generally accepted).
+Only certain documents will be accepted, and you'll usually need originals rather than scanned or printed versions (the exception to this is bank statements - printouts or PDFs of online statements are generally accepted).

 For proof of identity, you're required to show either your passport or photo driving licence.